vlall/Moses-API/README.md

     ```$ python run_moses.py &```

-- For a quick translatation of a word, try:
+- For a quick translatation of a word, run:

     ```
     $ curl -XGET localhost:5000/haus | python -m json.tool